 These motivational Ted Talks for teens are a great way to help your teens overcome their individual obstacles and to follow their dreams.

 Don’t let your teen think that they have to conform to what society thinks they should be doing or that they can’t have an original thought or action.
-These Ted Talks prove that they have the capability to do so much more then most people will ever give them credit for.
+These Ted Talks prove that they have the capability to do so much more than most people will ever give them credit for.

 Do you have any motivational Ted Talks for teens to suggest?